viplix3/Data-Structures/README.md

 # Data Structures in C
-## This repository contains various data structure implementation and some common functions used on them implemented in C lamguage.
+### This repository contains various data structure implementation and some common functions used on them.

 ### Data Structures covered so far
 - Linked Lists